 The Basics of Rough Carpentry and Rough Carpenters

-Without a solid foundation, you have nothing to build off of.
-It is arguably the most essential step in a construction project.
-A qualified rough carpenter will know how to frame properly.
+A strong framework is critical for any building, making rough carpentry the most essential step in a construction project.
+A qualified rough carpentry contractor will know how to frame a structure properly.
 In fact, most people refer to them as “framers”.
-The framing and sheathing that make up the building are made up of joists, rafters, blocking, stringers, studs, and sub roofing.
-Finally, they are also aware of safety standards and building codes.
+The framing and sheathing that make up the building are made up of joists, rafters, blocking, stringers, studs, and subroofing.
+Finally, they are also aware of safety standards and local building codes in Omaha.

 What Does a Rough Carpenter Do?